ryandrann/starter-hugo-blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Ryandran Naidoo

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Senior Consultant

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: VMware
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am Senior Consultant with VMware Professional Services, with diverse IT experience, specialized in Designing, Planning, Deploying and Administration of the VMware SDDC stack ( vSphere , NSX, vSAN, vRA, SRM, vROPS and vRLI ).

 #interests:
 #- Artificial Intelligence